Jessebrewer988/web-dev-resources/README.md

 HTML, CSS, and JavaScript.
 These are the building blocks of the modern internet.
 You should learn these first.
 HTML (hyerptext markup language) generally describes the content that is displayed on the webpage - text, images, lists, paragrahs, headings, etc... all fall under HTML.
 CSS (cascading style sheets) are what makes websites look like they do - the colors, fonts, text shadows, and even animations are the responsilbity of CSS.
-JavaScript is a programming language (HTML and CSS are not "programming" languages in the same sense) that has been around for 20-some years and is the best language for new developers because it's both relatively easy to understand and the job market is FLUSH with JavaScript developer jobs.
-Note that JavaScript is not Java - Java is another unrelated programming language.
+JavaScript makes websites interactive.
+JS is a programming language (HTML and CSS are not
+"programming" languages in the same sense) that has been around for 20-some years and is the best language for new developers because it's both relatively easy to understand and the job market is FLUSH with JavaScript developer jobs.
+Note that JavaScript is not Java -
+Java is another unrelated programming language.

 ## Where Do I Learn All of This?
 There are a billion resources for learning HTML, CSS, and JavaScript.
 I am only going to list my favorites and explain how they can be